South Falls at Silver Falls State Park, 177 feet tall with walk-behind access on the Trail of Ten Falls

 3. Ten Falls Trail: North Falls & Upper North Falls Trail

-North Falls & Upper North Falls Trail
+North Falls and Upper North Falls trail

 4. Ten Falls Trail: Winter Falls Loop